ayushnandi/ghci-hackathon/README.md

 Everything works in real time and feels smooth to use with the ability to create actions and perform operations on the frontend as well as the backend.

+## How To Run?
+### Requirements:
+1. Node.js
+2. Python
+3. MongoDB (local or provider uri)

+**Steps**
+1. Fork this repo and populate the .env files above with the correct envs provided.
+3. Install packages in each repo by running the following commands.
+   1. ```npm install``` in (banking-mock-service, frontend, main-backend)
+   2. ```pip install -r requirements.txt``` in (agent-service)
+4. Signup for accounts in Clerk & LiveKit to generate testable API keys.
+5. In seperate terminals run the following commands in each repo to test the repository.
+   1. npm run dev in (banking-mock-service, frontend, main-backend) Note: Build commands are available please refer package.json.
+   2. uv run src/server.py dev (to run livekit agent server in dev mode).
+6. Go to ```http://localhost:3000``` and sign up to create an account with Clerk on the application.

 ## 🏁 Conclusion